Elecrow-RD/CrowPanel-Advance-7.0-HMI-ESP32-AI-Display-800x480/readme.md

 |--libraries: Includes necessary libraries required for compiling and running the project.
 These libraries provide drivers and additional functionalities for the hardware.

+|--Squareline_studio Instructions for use: Squareline_studio instructions: Demonstrate the use of squareline studio.

 ### 7,Pin definition

 #define HSPI_MISO  4